The Ghost Shrimp (Palaemonetes paludosus) is one of the most popular and widely-kept freshwater shrimp species.

 Given how small they are, it makes sense for them to be completely unconcerned with pinching long fins and grabbing sleeping fish the way crayfish tend to do.

-Instead, Ghost Shrimp are content picking at algae and leftover food along the tank bottom.
-They are so tiny and delicate they are completely harmless to aquarium fish of all sizes.
+Instead, Glass Shrimp are content picking at algae and leftover food along the tank bottom.
+They are so tiny and delicate that they are completely harmless to aquarium fish of all sizes.

 The real concern is choosing tank mates that won’t see Ghost Shrimp as an easy meal.

 That means similarly sized fish like smaller tetras, livebearers, and surface dwellers like hatchetfish are great choices.

 Beware of smaller fish with inquisitive natures, like barbs, that will readily rip off a shrimp leg when hungry.
 Ghost Shrimp do well in groups of at least 6.

 While not schooling, they do feel safer in numbers and as members of the bottom of the food chain, they are found en masse in nature.

 Ghost Shrimp live in fresh and mildly brackish waters across the Eastern United States.
 Dipping a net into water plants along the shoreline or around a dock is an easy way to find Ghost Shrimp.

 Their translucent body along with the mottled cryptic colors are great camouflage amongst the dappled shade created by the tangled water weeds.